 The total number of the atoms in the unit cell of a TNT is related to the number of atoms in one unit cell ($48$ atoms) in the surface layer.
 We use a supercell including two TNT unit cells to study the effect of changing the doping concentration.
-Figure \ref{fig1} shows the structure of two unit cells of ($8$, 0) TNT.
-The fundamental periodic of the TNT nanotube (along z direction) is $10.49$ {\AA}, which is only slightly larger than found in a previous study ($10.12$ {\AA}) \cite{RAE}.
-Concerning other geometric parameters, we find the inner diameter of the nanotube, cf.\ the lower part of Fig.~\ref{fig1}, i.e., between an O3 and its opposite counterpart, to be given by $7.07$ {\AA}, while the distance between an O1 and its opposite counterpart is $12.05$ {\AA}; the diameter with respect to the Ti atoms is $9.51$ {\AA}, and the O1--O3 distance is $2.49$ {\AA}.
-The bond length Ti1--O1 (equal to Ti1--O3) is $1.84$ {\AA}, while the bond Ti2--O2 is slightly longer, $1.95$ {\AA}, in good agreement with previous works \cite{RAE,FN}.
+Figure \ref{fig1} shows the structure of two unit cells of (8,0) TNT.
+The fundamental periodic of the TNT nanotube (along z direction) is {found to be} $10.49$~{\AA}, which is only slightly larger than the value obtained in a previous study, $10.13$~{\AA} \cite{RAE}. {In that paper, only one unit cell was studied, whose length was determined to be $5.065$~{\AA}, hence we compare with twice this value.
+No symmetry was preserved during structure optimization.} Concerning other geometric parameters, we find the inner diameter of the nanotube, cf.\ the lower part of Fig.~\ref{fig1}, i.e., between an O3 and its opposite counterpart, to be given by $7.07$~{\AA}, while the distance between an O1 and its opposite counterpart is $12.05$ {\AA}; the diameter with respect to the Ti atoms is $9.51$ {\AA}, and the O1--O3 distance is $2.49$~{\AA}.
+The bond length Ti1--O1 (equal to Ti1--O3) is $1.84$~{\AA}, while the bond Ti2--O2 is slightly longer, $1.95$~{\AA}, in good agreement with previous works \cite{RAE,FN}.